rabogan/ESL-Lesson-System/README.md

 - **developerProfile.html**: A page showcasing my profile.
 - **meetYourTeachers.html**: A page where users can view the profiles of all teachers, including their images, age, hobbies, motto, and blood type.
 The page is paginated and allows navigation between different pages of teacher profiles.
 - **ourLessons.html**: The "Our Lessons" page provides detailed information about the benefits of one-on-one lessons, instructor availability, and how students can review their lesson records.
 Includes a section on future possibilities too!
+- **portalChoice.html**: The "Portal Choice" page that allows users to choose between the student and teacher portals.
-- **studentLogin.html**: The "Student Log In" page that allows students to log in to their accounts with enhanced light mode styling.
+- **studentLogin.html**: The "Student Log In" page that allows students to log in to their accounts.
-- **studentRegister.html**: The "Student Register" page that allows new students to create accounts with improved light mode styling.
+- **studentRegister.html**: The "Student Register" page that allows new students to create accounts.
-- **teacherLogin.html**: The "Teacher Log In" page that allows teachers to log in to their accounts with enhanced light mode styling.
+- **teacherLogin.html**: The "Teacher Log In" page that allows teachers to log in to their accounts.
-- **teacherRegister.html**: The "Teacher Register" page that allows new teachers to create accounts with improved light mode styling.
+- **teacherRegister.html**: The "Teacher Register" page that allows new teachers to create accounts.
-- **studentProfile.html**: The "Student Profile" page that displays and allows editing of student profile details with enhanced light mode styling.
+- **viewStudentProfile.html**: The "Student Profile" page that displays and allows editing of student profile details.
-- **teacherProfile.html**: The "Teacher Profile" page that displays teacher profile details with enhanced light mode styling.
+- **viewTeacherProfile.html**: The "Teacher Profile" page that displays teacher profile details.

+## Teacher-Only Routes (/teacher/_*.html)
+- **teacherDashboard.html**: The "Teacher Dashboard" page that displays upcoming lessons, recent lesson records, and outstanding lesson records.
+- **editTeacherProfile.html**: The "Edit Teacher Profile" page that allows teachers to update their profile information.
+- **lessonSlots.html**: The "Lesson Slots" page that allows teachers to manage their lesson slots.
+- **editLesson.html**: The "Edit Lesson" page that allows teachers to edit lesson records.
+- **teacherLessonRecords.html**: The "Lesson Records" page that displays all lesson records for a teacher.

+## Student-Only Routes (/student/_*.html)
+- **studentDashboard.html**: The "Student Dashboard" page that displays upcoming lessons and recent lesson records.
+- **editStudentProfile.html**: The "Edit Student Profile" page that allows students to update their profile information.
+- **bookLesson.html**: The "Book Lesson" page that allows students to book available lesson slots.
+- **lessonRecords.html**: The "Lesson Records" page that displays all lesson records for a student.

 ### Endpoints